Parataxis: Description and use

 In storytelling, storytellers utilize paratactic or syntactic styles.
 Parataxis is common among oral storytellers.
 When telling a story orally, there are many inconsistencies because of the lack of a written-down, word-for-word, multiply-checked draft.
 However, audiences do not set out to compare the stories word for word and are only interested in the main points of the story.

 Parataxis versus hypotaxis

-Parataxis roughly translates to "arranging side by side", while hypotaxis translates to "arranging under".
-Parataxis omits subordinating conjunctions while hypotaxis utilizes terms such as "when", "although", and "after".
-Parataxis juxtaposes ideas and thoughts, while hypotaxis subordinates ideas to one another and shows both juxtaposition, transition and connection.
-Thus, hypotaxis can show relationships of cause and effect, chronology, and comparison.
+Parataxis roughly translates to "arranging side by side", while hypotaxis translates to "arranging under."
+Parataxis omits subordinating conjunctions while hypotactic constructions focus on such conjunctions to connect their ideas using subordinates ideas to one another.
+Thus, hypotaxis can directly show relationships of cause and effect, chronology, and comparison.

 Recent studies show that the Zamucoan languages are characterized by a rare syntactic configuration which is called para-hypotaxis, where coordination and subordination are used simultaneously to connect clauses (Bertinetto & Ciucci 2012).